-There is no electricity in the campground.
+There is no electricity at the campground.
 Make sure your cell phone, camera batteries, and other electronic devices are fully charged before you enter the Havasupai Reservation.

-To light up your campground up at night we recommend bringing a few solar-powered Luci Lights.
+To light up your campground at night, we recommend bringing a few solar-powered Luci Lights.
 They are easy to strap to the outside of your pack and then inflate when you arrive at the campground.
-Plus they’ll recharge during the day while your out exploring so they’ll be ready every night when you get back.
+Plus, they’ll recharge during the day while you’re out exploring so they’ll be ready every night when you get back.

 If you’re concerned about running out of juice on your phone or other devices, be sure you invest in a portable power bank.
 We love the Anker PowerCore II 10,000 mAh because it’s super lightweight and has plenty of juice to recharge our phones 2-3 times.

-No. Why in the world would you want wifi when you are in the most amazing place in the world?
-Avoid the internet at all cost and enjoy your beautiful surroundings.
+No. Why in the world would you want Wi-Fi when you are in the most amazing place in the world?
+Avoid the internet at all costs and enjoy your beautiful surroundings.

 Do I have to camp at Havasu Falls?

-Keep in mind that Supai Village is located about 2 miles from Havasu Falls, whereas the campground is right near the falls.
-So you’ll be adding an additional 4 miles each day to your trekking (to get to the falls and to get back again).
+Keep in mind that Supai Village is located about two miles from Havasu Falls, whereas the campground is right near the falls.
+So you’ll be adding an additional four miles each day to your trekking (to get to the falls and to get back again).